 Online shopping is fantastic.
 It’s easy, comfortable, and it saves you from having to roam around stores with a million other people.
-It’s no wonder that it is gaining popularity.
-With numerous benefits, though, come a few potential dangers.
+Despite its unmatched convenience and numerous benefits, online shopping does have a few rather dangerous pitfalls.

 The primary concern has to do with the security of your financial details.
 Giving away your bank account and credit card information proved to be risky, as it leaves you vulnerable to fraud.
 Even if the merchants you are buying from are legitimate, hackers are a real threat.
 With cybercrime and cyber fraud becoming our new reality, the need arose for a safer way to conduct online shopping.

-Virtual credit card numbers are generated by a software and have all the features of a standard credit card number.
-Capital One uses a credit card number generator to produce unique VCCs for every payment, or online merchant.
+Capital One uses a credit card number generator to produce unique VCCs for each payment or online merchant.

 - A 16-digit card number